huguesdevimeux/SuperPacman-MP2BA1-2020/src/CONCEPTION.md

 ### GUIs
 * ability to pause the game (SPACE bar and unpause it: P)
 * GameOver text when the player dies
-* JamilaJamilaMenu, to select to choose from the "campaign" or an infinite amount of levels
+* Opening Menu, to select to choose from the "campaign" or an infinite amount of levels